World

 Share

-to this approval, Brasserie Nationale faced legal challenges against the European Commission’s scrutiny of the acquisition.
-The Court of the European Union upheld the Commission’s to review the deal, affirming that the referral from Luxembourg’s competition authority was timely and valid.
-This underscores the Commission’s ability to assess mergers that may not meet standard revenue thresholds but could still competition within the EU.
+Prior to this approval, Brasserie Nationale faced legal challenges against the European Commission’s scrutiny of the proposed acquisition.
+The General Court of the European Union upheld the Commission’s authority to review the deal, affirming that the referral request from Luxembourg’s national competition authority was timely and valid.
+This decision underscores the Commission’s ability to assess mergers that may not meet standard revenue thresholds but could still significantly impact competition within the EU.

 Share